The semiclassical energy density of kinks and solitons: Introduction

 The values one thus finds do, however, not coincide with \eqref{eq:E_Dashen}.
 This can be understood as follows.
 In a covariant setting, the energy density should be seen as a component of the stress tensor $T_{\mu \nu}$.
 The latter is classically conserved, $\del^\mu T_{\mu \nu} = 0$, but this is not guaranteed in the quantum theory in the Hadamard point-split renormalization scheme (essentially because the parametrix is in general only a solution to the equation of motion up to smooth terms).
 For scalar fields in spacetime dimension greater than 2, one can achieve conservation of the renormalized stress tensor by a finite renormalization of $\del_\mu \vp \del_\nu \vp$ \cite{HollandsWaldStress}, and similarly also for Dirac fields in arbitrary dimension \cite{LocCovDirac}.
 However, this is not possible for the scalar field in $1+1$ dimensions.
 In that case, one has to slightly deviate from the principles spelled out in \cite{HollandsWaldStress, HollandsWaldReview} and allow for a finite redefinition of $T_{\mu \nu}$, independent of the Wick powers that constitute it \cite{MorettiStress}.
 As will be explained in detail below, performing such a redefinition, we obtain semiclassical energy densities consistent with \eqref{eq:E_Dashen}.

-The article is structured as follows: In the next section, we discuss the quantization of the perturbations $\vp$ around the kink and soliton solution.
-In particular, we investigate the local structure of the divergence of the energy density, i.e., the first term on the \rhs of \eqref{eq:PointSplitRenormalization}.
+The article is structured as follows: In the next section, we discuss perturbations $\vp$ around the kink/soliton solutions and analyze the stress tensor at the semiclassical order.
+In particular, we find that the semiclassical contribution to the stress tensor splits in two terms, $T_{00}^\semiclass = \rho + T^{(1)}_{00}(\vp^{(1)})$, the first one being the Hamiltonian energy density $\rho$ of the free field in the kink/soliton background and the other one arising from taking the leading order correction to the free field into account.
+In Section~\ref{sec:QuantizationPerturbations}, we perform the quantization of the perturbations $\vp$ around the kink and soliton solution.
+In particular, we discuss in detail the effect of the ``collective coordinates'' describing position and momentum of the kink.
+In Section~\ref{sec:CoincidingPointDivergences} we investigate the local structure of the divergence of the Hamiltonian energy density $\rho$, i.e., the first term on the \rhs of \eqref{eq:PointSplitRenormalization}.
 In Section~\ref{sec:Renormalization}, we show that this divergence can be removed by a Hadamard point-split renormalization as in \eqref{eq:PointSplitRenormalization}.
 We discuss the remaining renormalization ambiguity and how to fix it.
-Also the need for an additional finite renormalization of the stress tensor is discussed as well as its effect on the semiclassical correction to the energy.
+In Section~\ref{sec:T_1_00}, we compute the expectation value of the further contribution $T^{(1)}_{00}(\vp^{(1)})$ (corresponding to a tadpole in diagrammatic language).
+In Section~\ref{sec:FinalResult} we discuss the need for an additional finite renormalization of the stress tensor, in order to ensure its conservation.
+Combining it with the results obtained previously, we finally obtain the semiclassical contribution $T^\semiclass_{00}$ to the energy density.
 We conclude with a summary and an outlook.